bolonobolo/buffer_overflow/documentation/README.md

-# Smashing The Stack For Fun And Profit
+# Smashing The Stack For Fun

 ### Video rec of the talks